Devang-25/secret-santa/README.md

 * **Error Responses:**

   **Code:** 400  <br />
-  **Reason:** Your list is missing, has less than two people, or has duplicate names.
+  **Reason:** Your request is malformed, or your list is missing, or has less than two people, or has duplicate names.

   **Code:** 409  <br />
   **Reason:** Could not generate a match.
 Try increasing the `retryCount` parameter or removing some exclusion rules.